Special Services and Opportunities

 Instructors for honors sections will be carefully chosen by Department Heads in consultation with the Dean of the Honors College.
 These faculty will have reputations for excellence in teaching and a direct interest in teaching honors students.

 Upon admission, Honors students are required to maintain a minimum 3.3 cumulative GPA.
-Students whose cumulative GPA falls between 3.0 and 3.29 will be assigned Honors Probationary status, that allows them to raise their GPA while continuing to enjoy the benefits of the Honors College.
+Students whose cumulative GPA falls between 3.0 and 3.29 will be assigned Honors Probationary status which that allows them to raise their GPA while continuing to enjoy the benefits of the Honors College.
 An exception is allowed for first-semester freshmen who may be assigned probationary status with a GPA between 2.7 and 3.29.
 Students may be on probation for a maximum of two consecutive semesters.

 Honors College students must complete an Honors Thesis to graduate from the University with a bachelor’s degree.
 Students who withdraw from the Honors College before enrolling for their fifth semester at Texas A&M University-Commerce will not be held to this requirement.